 Using an architect, an architectural technician or another type of design professional will mean expert design input and ideas that you might not have thought of.
 A design professional will also have useful trade contacts and will have experience in dealing with Building Control.

-In terms of design fees, expect to pay from as little as £1,200 right up to £3,000, depending on the complexity of the design.
+When it comes to architect costs, expect to pay from as little as £1,200 right up to £3,000 for design fees, depending on the complexity of the design.

-Some people choose to come up with a design themselves and carry out all the work they can on a DIY basis — a good option for those with limited funds and the spare time to get stuck in.
+Some people choose to come up with a design themselves and carry out a DIY garage conversion — a good option for those with limited funds and the spare time to get stuck in.

 You could also use a recommended builder — most good builders will be able to take on a garage conversion.